jmfuchs/aws-guardduty-remediation-workflow/README.md

 3. In the left navigation click **Custom Integrations** and click **Bots**.
 4. Click **Add Configuration**
 5. Type **guardduty** for the Username and click **Add Bot Integration**.
 6. Securely copy the API Token.
-You'll be adding this to paramter store later on.
+You'll be adding this to parameter store later on.
-7. Customize Name and Icon as you see fit and click **Save Integration**.
+7. Customize the Name and Icon as you see fit and click **Save Integration**.

 ### AWS Resources